vrishabhparmar/LowLevelDesign/ReadMe.md

 &rarr; Default: Cannot be accessed outside the package.
 &rarr; Public: Can be accessed outside the package
-&rarr; Private: Only access inside the class
+&rarr; Private: Only access inside the class.
+Not even child class can access it.
+If you want yoour child class to access it you need to set it as protected
-&rarr; Protected
+&rarr; Protected: It allows you to access with in the module but not outside the module.
+But if you still want to access the memeber then you need to extend that class as a parent class.

 ## Four pillars of OOPs